Yellowstone's northern half is unlikely to reopen this summer due to severe flooding

 Officials expect water levels to peak today, they need them to drop by about a foot for the plant to be able to operate again, but, "the plant still has the task of cleaning filters to properly operate."
 Residents are being asked to conserve water in the meantime.

-Only one park gateway town remains cut off due to washed out roads–that's Cook City at the northeast entrance to Yellowstone.
+Only one park gateway town remains cut off due to washed out roads–that's Cooke City at the northeast entrance to Yellowstone.

 "We can't provide law enforcement services out there right now, public health services," Bill Berg, commissioner for Park County, Montana, told Jackson Hole Community Radio Tuesday.
 "We can't get out there to pick up the garbage.
 Some of this stuff is pretty basic."

-At the bottom of the mountains in which Cook City sits is the town of Red Lodge, much of which flooded and remains cut off from drinking water or under a boil order.
+At the bottom of the mountains in which Cooke City sits is the town of Red Lodge, much of which flooded and remains cut off from drinking water or under a boil order.

 "What we're trying to focus on currently, right now, is travel routes at bridges and access.
 That's our number one concern," Carbon County Incident Commander Tom Kuntz said.
 "Our number two, [and] equally up there is water and sewer."